-You will find beach houses and cafes, as well as paid for showers and lockers which are also located by the beach houses.
+You will find beach houses and cafes and paid for showers and lockers, which are also located by the beach houses.
 It is also possible to rent chairs.

-The areas around Hayama and Zushi beaches are really nice to explore as they are similar to the region of Kamakura with old temples, but benefit from being a bit quieter.
+The areas around Hayama and Zushi beaches are really nice to explore.
+They are similar to the region of Kamakura with old temples but benefit from being a bit quieter.
 However, you can also certainly include a trip to Kamakura in your itinerary.
-On the last Thursday of July you can enjoy a lovely fireworks display in the evening.
+On the last Thursday of July, you can enjoy a lovely fireworks display in the evening.

 - Address Isshiki, Hayama, Miura District, Kanagawa Prefecture 240-0111

 Enoshima is a gorgeous island connected to the mainland by a bridge, and as a small island, it packs in a lot besides the beautiful beach nearby!
 There is a forested area and even a yacht harbor.
 As is typical with other beaches, it is only possible to swim during the beach season; however, it is a lovely island to visit just by itself.

 The beach itself stretches from the bridge to Enoshima Island towards the area of Kugenuma Kaigan Station.
 It is very popular in the summer with Japanese people and even comes with lovely views of Mt Fuji.